Are you looking for ways to save your car from the unexpected mischief of neighborhood cats?

 A car alarm is an ideal solution.
 Cats touch your car, the alarm goes off, and they take off running from the noise, exactly how a car thief would, theoretically.
 Of course, unlike the ultrasonic option, the rub here is that you can also hear this noise.
 It could go off all night and keep waking you up.

-There are sensitivity levels you can tweak on a car alarm to make sure it’s not being set off by the slightest touch.
-Then again, cats are light, and if it’s so sensitive to where a cat would set it off, then the wind blowing hard might also result in the same.
+You can tweak sensitivity levels on a car alarm to ensure the slightest touch is not setting it off.
+Then again, cats are light, and if it’s so sensitive to where a cat would set it off, the wind blowing hard might also result in the same.

 So this option all depends on how you’re able to handle the noise.
 If it’s not a big deal to push the button every now and again to reset the alarm, it’s a fantastic way to keep cats away from your car.